remoteintech/remote-jobs/company-profiles/nagarro.md

 ## Company blurb

 [Nagarro](https://www.nagarro.com/en) | We excel at digital product engineering.
 We solve complex business challenges through agility and innovation.
-We call it thinking breakthroughs. see how we have helped industry leaders embrace digitalization and accelerate technology-led innovation.
+We call it thinking breakthroughs.
+See how we have helped industry leaders embrace digitalization and accelerate technology-led innovation.
 We care.
 Caring is our superpower.
 It drives us to deliver excellence to our clients.